Adamkaram/Daad-T/README.md

 - [x] convert MLT  **Arabic** To **English**
 - [x] Global **HotKey** support
 - [ ] encypt posts to missleading the algo in social Media from being ban
-- [ ] support 10 Type of encypt  all of them will be similar to bottom
+- [ ] support 10 Type of Obfuscation  all of them will be similar to bottom

 :) P̶̮̺͈̪̠̃̇̓̀̔͌̑͛͌l̶̨̮̹̾̊͑͋̿̓̾͘̚͝͝͠é̸͚͕̱̽a̶̢̧̞͚̰̗͕̯͓̯̥̱̘̤̋̀͜s̴̛͓̖̼̟͔̥̟͉̗̩̀̾́̈́̑̔̄̎̂͆̒̈́ȩ̸̪͇̖̝̲͙̮͕̦͉̞͎̭̽͛̏́ͅ ̷̡̢̧̛̛̣̞͖̯͕̦͙͕̝̣̏͒͛͛̀̅̔͘̕ͅh̵̟͓̣̳̼͓̝̭̺̞̾͋̊͐̈́͒͛͋̽͛͘̚͝ẽ̵̛̥̦̜̲̯̓̔͑̉́͒ļ̸̢͍͙̦̻̞̫̦̟̱̲̲̊͒̅͆̾̒͜p̴̥̥͓̣͎̞̬̃̕ ̴̢̨̦̮̼̪̻͖̞͓̳͕̯͖̦͒̀̊͌́̚m̴͓͉͈͉͂͌̏̈́̔̾͆̀͋͝e̶̦͙̺̝̥̻̘̘̹̲̱͓͊̿̊̒̆̓͑̋̇̀̐̚̚͝